facebook/docusaurus/docs/getting-started-installation.md

 described in the [Installation](#installing-docusaurus) section, you will have a runnable, example website to use as your site's base.
 To run:

-1. In your root, rename `docs-examples-from-docusaurus` to `docs`.
 1.  `cd website`
-1. Rename `blog-examples-from-docusaurus` to `blog`.
 1. From within the `website` directory, run the local webserver using `yarn start` or `npm start`.
 1. Load the example site at http://localhost:3000 if it did not already open automatically.
+If port 3000 has already been taken, another port will be used.
+Look at the console messages to see which.

     You should see the example site loaded in your web browser.
 There's also a LiveReload server running and any changes made to the docs and files in the `website` directory will cause the page to refresh.
+A randomly generated primary and secondary theme color will be picked for you.

 ![](/img/getting-started-preparation-verify.png)